-Effects Of Stress On Your Body and How Chinese Medicine Can Help
+How Stress Can Affect Your Body and Chinese Medicine for Stress

 Everyone experiences stress from time to time in their life.
 In fact, stress is a normal psychological and physical reaction to events that take place in life.
 When your body experiences stress it responds by releasing hormones called cortisol.
 These are the same hormone which triggers the ‘fight or flight’ response.
 In Traditional Chinese Medicine it is believed that when a body experiences stress, it affects the Qi ( energy flow ) and causes an imbalance of Qi.